DeltaWolf7/Arc/README.md

 Arc System Methods
 ==================

-Internal Methods (Not mornally called outside of Arc)
+Internal Methods (Not normally called outside of Arc)
 -----------------------------------------------------
 - arcGetDatabase() returns the database connector object
 - arcGetView() builds the view based on data and selected options